Tag

 Legends for secondary keybinds are hard to see

-Ultra-compact keyboards aren’t for everyone, but if you have limited desk space or you’re looking for a gaming keyboard that’s travel-friendly, a 60 percent keyboard can be a godsend.
+Ultra-compact keyboards aren’t for everyone, but if you have limited desk space or you’re looking for a gaming keyboard that’s -friendly, a 60 percent keyboard can be a godsend.
 You’ll have to give up a lot — number pad, navigation keys, function keys, and even arrow keys — but you’ll barely notice these sacrifices with the right keyboard.

 SteelSeries’ Apex Pro Mini Wireless (also comes in a wired version) is the right keyboard.